stlab/better-code/better-code/src/chapter-2-contracts.md

 # Contracts

-Contracts are the connective tissue of solid software.
+Contracts are the connective tissue of healthy software.
 You really can't build software at scale without them.
 If you *are* successfully building large software systems, you're already using  contracts in some form, and this chapter should help you make them more powerful.